needle-mirror/com.unity.entities/Documentation~/entity_iteration_job.md

 Note: this system is part of the HelloCubes_02 example in the  [ECS samples repository](https://github.com/Unity-Technologies/EntityComponentSystemSamples).

-## Defining the IJobProcessComponentData signature
+## Defining the IJobForEach signature

-The `IJobProcessComponentData` struct signature identifies which components your system operates on:
+The `IJobForEach` struct signature identifies which components your system operates on:

-    struct RotationSpeedJob : IJobProcessComponentData<RotationQuaternion, RotationSpeed>
+    struct RotationSpeedJob : IJobForEach<RotationQuaternion, RotationSpeed>

 You can also use the following attributes to modify which entities the Job selects: